rhancav/gittigidiyor-graduation-project-rhancav/README.md

 - 6 -> 400
 - 8 -> 900

 Since it holds consumer related data, it has a Consumer database, on which basic CRUD operations are possible.
+Unit tests are available for this service under Test package.

 **Endpoints**